 The BAS club supports projects which document the Antarctic life and the work of BAS Club Members.

 A Falkland Island Dependencies Club (Fids club) appears to have been started in 1959, with Eric Salmon as its first secretary.
 There was no formal constitution and its main purpose seems to have been to organise reunions.
 There were no formal minutes of any meetings.
 The Falklands Islands Dependencies Survey was renamed in 1962 as the British Antarctic Survey.
 Thus the Fids Club became the BAS Club.
 By 1970 the Club was moribund and no subscriptions were collected after 1971.

 BAS Club re-launch 1976

 Richard Laws, as Director BAS, asked Ray Adie to hold a meeting of the BAS Club committee and decide if the Club should continue or be wound up.
-The meeting was held on 3 February 1976 and a vote to continue was passed, with Adie as chairman and Jim Conroy as secretary.
+The meeting was held on 3 Feb 1976 and a vote to continue was passed, with Ray Adie as chairman and Jim Conroy as secretary.
 A formal constitution was agreed and minutes of committee and AGM meetings were kept from this date.
-Newsletters were also initiated.

 The elected BAS Club committee is led by a President – the first president being Sir Vivian Fuchs – the encumbent president being Barry Heywood